guide

 Can I change energy suppliers if I have a smart meter?

-Smart meters aren’t an obstacle to switching supplier.
+Smart meters aren’t an obstacle to switching suppliers.
 Most smart meters automatically update to the new supplier when you switch.
 But some are being remotely updated, and may not work immediately.
 Also, not all tariffs work with smart meters, so you’d have to check with your new supplier if this is the case.

 Find out everything you need to know about changing energy suppliers if you have a smart meter in our helpful guide.